-T/2 Dividend distributions
+T/2 Dividends distribution

-Dividends on ordinary shares and profit sharing are recognized as a charge of equity upon the general assembly approval.
+Dividends on common shares and profit sharing are recognized as a charge of equity upon the general assembly approval.
 Profit sharing includes the employees' profit share and the Board of Directors' remuneration as prescribed by the Bank's articles of incorporation and the corporate law.